rargo/nvim-global/README.md

 :GlobalListAllReferences
 ```

-This command work like 'GlobalListReferences', with the only difference:
+This command works just like "GlobalListReferences", the only difference is: it searches for symbol definitions
-It will search for symbol references not only in current project but also in all tag file that add by 'GlobalAddPath'
+not only in the current project, but also in all tag files added via "GlobalAddPath"